« Previous Page

 or other emergency services now.

-medicines, there is a chance your child will get too much medicine.
+Talk to your child's doctor before switching back and forth between doses of acetaminophen and ibuprofen.
+When you switch between two medicines, there is a chance your child will get too much medicine.

 Home treatment measures may also be helpful for: